Miguelean1/Choreomania/README.md

 ## Description

 ‘Choreomania’ is a group project developed for the Client Web Development class.
-We have tried to create a classic Wheel of Doom, with some sparks and techno!
+We have tried to recreate a classic Wheel of Doom, but adding some sparks and techno!

-In addition to usual specs on this kind of games, we have developed some exciting new features like:
+In addition to the usual specs on this kind of games, we have developed some exciting new features like:

 * A very surprising plot, a story you won´t forget!
 * A complete audio logic with in-game narrative.
 * Original raffle system with random picks, and persistence over time.
 * Desktop and mobile design.
-* A very big set of tests (ok, this one is not SO exciting, but is very interesting).
+* A very big set of tests (ok, this one is not SO exciting, but it IS very interesting).

+  Will you be the chosen one? or just another in the line?